M1kuW1ll/cexdex_data_tldr_2024/README.md

 **other_notes:** Transactions with identifiable MEV bot interactions are labeled.
 Dataset may include rows with `<nil>` in MEV bot label.

+## Data Pipeline of our project
+The data pipeline of this project consists of two scripts, one to pull CEX-DEX transaction data from Dune and one to get CEX prices for tokens covered in the dataset during this time range.

-## Pulling the CEX-DEX dataset using Dune API
+### Pulling the CEX-DEX dataset using Dune API
+The structure of the data from the Dune query output can be seen in the table above.

 To pull the dataset from Dune, you can use the [Dune API endpoints](https://docs.dune.com/api-reference/executions/endpoint/get-query-result) with the [Pagination feature](https://docs.dune.com/api-reference/executions/pagination) to divide the dataset into downloadable .csv files.

 A python script `dune_api.py` for pulling the CEX-DEX dataset using Pagination from Dune API endpoints is provided.

-## Binance price from Tardis
+### Binance price from Tardis

 After pulling the CEX-DEX dataset from Dune, you can check the tokens' CEX prices at the `block_time` or different markouts.

 In our project, we use Binance Spot historical quote data from Tardis.
 For details about the Tardis data, check the [Tardis documentation](https://docs.tardis.dev/historical-data-details/binance).

 We here provide a Python script `parsing_tardis_data.py` for parsing data of token price quoted in USDT on Binance Spot from Tardis.
+To run this script, add a valid TARDIS API key and data directory into lines 36 and 37.